swiftlang/swift-evolution/proposals/0318-package-creation.md

 This is the HelloWorld package!
 ```

-When the `--name` option is omitted, the name of the target directory will be used as the package name.
+When running `swift package init` with the `--name` option omitted, the name of the target directory will be used as the package name.

 ### Substitutions